-Miami-Dade County shall protect the health of its residents and preserve its environmental integrity by reducing the proportion of residences and commercial establishments within the Urban Development Boundary using wastewater treatment facilities that are not connected to the central system.
+Miami-Dade County shall protect the health of its residents and preserve its environmental integrity by reducing the proportion of residences and commercial establishments within the County using private wastewater treatment facilities.
 Miami-Dade County shall discourage the new or continued use of such facilities through the strict application of the CDMP and land development regulations.